Sell-side report best practices & examples

 Differences between sell-side and buy-side equity research

 Sell-side and buy-side equity research serve distinct roles in financial markets, differing in objectives, methodologies, and audiences.
-In this section, we break down their key differences.
+In this section, we break down the key differences between them.

 Methodologies